If you’re still switching your lights on with a wall switch, then you’re doing it wrong!

 - Change the light to green if the stock price rises enough

-Wireless communication: Philip Hues utilize a hub for connectivity while LIFX and WiZ use your Wi-Fi network.
-The addition of the hub has made Philip’s a loser for me since who wants to have another device to plug into their outlet?
+Wireless communication: utilize a hub for connectivity while LIFX and WiZ use your Wi-Fi network.
+The addition of the has made Philips’ was a loser for me since who wants to have another to plug into their outlet?
+Wifi bulbs are easy to install in any home.
+UPDATE: Philips is now also offering WiFi bulbs that are easy to connect, so you don’t need a anymore.

 Warranty: Both, Philip’s and LIFX offer a 2-year warranty, WiZ, on the other hand, offers a 5-year warranty.